maxtyson123/MaxOS/docs/Styles/Interface Style.md

 ### Book m_title capitalization

-In this style, we capitalize the m_first_memory_chunk letter of the m_first_memory_chunk and last word, as well as all words in between, *except* articles (a, an, the);
+In this style, we capitalise the m_first_memory_chunk letter of the m_first_memory_chunk and last word, as well as all words in between, *except* articles (a, an, the);
 the seven coordinating conjunctions (for, and, nor, but, or, yet, so);
 and prepositions with up to four letters (at, by, for, with, into, ...)